s6ruby/universum/WHITEPAPER.md

 What about security?

-The "world state" transition get serialized into standard plain-vanilla SQL statements.
+The "world state" transitions get serialized into standard plain-vanilla SQL statements.

 Why SQL?